PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 the web edition there will be typescript language server, eslint_d daemon providing engine for linting, or prettier tool allowing us to format the code.

-The plugins will be a list of Vim or Neovim plugins either from the nixpkgs, or from plugins that we packaged ourselves if they are not yet included in nixpkgs.
+The plugins will be a list of Vim or Neovim plugins either from the Nixpkgs, or from plugins that we packaged ourselves if they are not yet included in Nixpkgs.

 Config will hold 4 types: lua and vim, are raw config files in their respective formats. luanix and vimnix are nix files that return the lua or vim script as a